 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable, mainly independent, cash flows.
 The Company considers the vessels' cash generating unit ("CGU") as the group of ten product tankers.
 Although each of the tankers produces its own cash inflows through the bareboat charter contracts, the profit sharing agreement with Overseas Shipholding Group ("OSG") is based on the aggregate results of the group of ten vessels.
-In addition, management makes decisions regarding the operations and financing of the vessels in the aggregate.
 An impairment loss is the amount by which the carrying amount of the assets exceeds the recoverable amount.
-The recoverable amount is the higher of the asset's net selling price and its value in use.
+The recoverable amount is estimated as the higher of the CGU's fair value less cost of disposal, or its value in use.
 The value in use is determined by reference to discounted cash flows.
 Most critical in determining the value in use of vessels is determining the estimated profit share on existing contracts and estimating future revenues from leases.
 These estimates are primarily influenced by expectations of future demand in the Jones Act market.